Finance Is Geometry, and It All Comes Back to Jensen’s Inequality

 $$\mathbb{E}[\ln(1+R)] = \mathbb{E}[R] - \frac{1}{2}\mathbb{E}[R^2] + \frac{1}{3}\mathbb{E}[R^3] - \frac{1}{4}\mathbb{E}[R^4] + …$$

 This version is more explicit than the shorthand mean-variance formula.
 The second moment enters with a negative sign, so dispersion hurts growth.
-The third moment enters with a positive sign, so positive skew helps and negative skew hurts.
+The third raw moment enters with a positive sign, which is why positive skew tends to help and negative skew tends to hurt.
 The fourth raw moment also enters with a negative sign, which means that large extreme moves, whether positive or negative, reduce expected log-growth unless they are offset elsewhere in the distribution.
 In practice, that means the simple mean-and-variance picture stops being enough once extreme moves become common.

 Standard option pricing models (Black-Scholes) assume log-normal returns with thin tails.
 In practice, traders partially correct for this with volatility smiles and skews, but any framework that stays too close to a thin-tailed world will still understate the probability of extreme moves.
 The exact crash frequency matters less than the broader implication: left-tail events occur materially more often than a naive Gaussian calibration suggests.

 Taleb’s barbell strategy is the practical philosophical response to this entire section.
-His central point is not just that tails are fatter than standard models admit.
-It is that the right response to a fat-tailed world is to organize a portfolio so that ordinary outcomes are survivable and extraordinary dislocations become opportunities rather than existential threats.
+His central point goes past the claim that tails are fatter than standard models admit: the right response to a fat-tailed world is to organize a portfolio so that ordinary outcomes are survivable and extraordinary dislocations become opportunities rather than existential threats.
 A barbell does exactly that: most of the capital sits in positions that are robust to ordinary noise, while a small allocation buys extreme convexity.

 That structure matters because it changes the shape of the return distribution itself.
 The puts have bounded downside (premium paid) and very large upside in crashes.
 That creates positive skewness, limits exposure to ruinous left-tail states, and preserves the possibility of large gains when the system breaks.
-In Jensen-Kelly terms, Taleb’s contribution is to insist that the objective is not to maximize a smooth average in a well-behaved world.
-It is to survive and compound in a discontinuous one.
+In Jensen-Kelly terms, Taleb’s contribution is to insist that the objective is to survive and compound in a discontinuous world, not to maximize a smooth average in a well-behaved one.

 #IX.
 The Put Strategy as Jensen-Optimal